nakul-jain14/PoseMaster/README.md

 ## Project Website

 PoseMaster is hosted on GitHub Pages.
-You can view the project website and interact with the application [here](https://yourgithubusername.github.io/PoseMaster).
+You can view the project website and interact with the application [here].

 ## Screenshot!